 Nonreligious Responsibilities of Godparents

 Even those who are not religious appreciate the meaning behind godparents' roles.
-The main nonreligious duties of godparents involve being a positive and present support system for the child.
+Aside from the religious duties, you might find yourself wondering what else the role of a godparent entails.
+The main nonreligious roles and duties of godparents primarily involve being a positive and present support system for the child throughout the entirety of their life.

 Be a Positive Role Model

 Godparents are basically an extension of family for the child.
-Godmothers and godfathers should do their best to serve as positive role models for the child.
-The more time a godparent and godchild spend together, the more influence the godparent can have.
+Godmothers and godfathers should do their best to serve as positive role models for the child, especially when it comes to honoring and practicing the faith.
+The more time a godparent and godchild spend together, the more influence the godparent can have over their godchild's personal and religious upbringing.

 Just as a close family member would, godparents should commemorate special days in their godchild's life.
-Sending a card with a personalized note on the child's Baptism day, Confirmation day, birthday, or other significant days in his life shows you are there for him.
+Sending a card with a personalized note on the child's Baptism day, Confirmation day, birthdays, graduations, and other significant days in one's life shows that you are there for them.
+Parents put great thought into choosing godparents.
+Be sure to honor the family by staying involved in major happenings regarding your godchild.

-In some countries, like Mexico, godparents are expected to take care of a sick godchild if the parents cannot.
+In Latino culture, godparents are expected to serve as an intermediary if/when their godchild and the parents go through difficult phases with one another.
 Mexican godparents also typically prepare the grave for a deceased godchild.
-Because parents choose godparents they trust and respect, it is often assumed godparents would take custody of a godchild if the child's parents both died and other family members couldn't care for the child.
+Because parents choose godparents they trust and respect, it is often (wrongly) assumed godparents would automatically take custody of a godchild if the child's parents both died and other family members couldn't care for the child.
+If parents decide that godparents should assume care in their permanent absence, legal documents stating so must be drawn up, as they would be with any custody arrangement.
+Simply being asked to take on the role of godparent does not mean one automatically takes over custody of a child.

 Legal Responsibilities of Godparents

-Godparents are not legal guardians for their godchildren.
-Parents can choose to complete legal procedures that name guardians for their children if both parents are unable to care for the children and these guardians could be godparents, but this is separate from naming a godparent.
+As mentioned above, godparents are not legal guardians for their godchildren unless legally stated as such.
+Parents must complete legal procedures that specifically name the guardians for their children if both parents cannot care for the children.
+In theory, godparents could be guardians if the correct channels are followed, but this is separate from naming a godparent.

 Financial Responsibilities of Godparents

-Financial contributions by godparents are almost never required, but are appreciated and appropriate.
-Some ways godparents contribute financially to a child's life include:
+Godparents' financial contributions are rarely required, but are appreciated and appropriate in many scenarios.
+Some ways godparents might contribute financially to a child's life include:

 Godparents Are an Extension of Family